VoxeLibre/VoxeLibre/CONTRIBUTING.md

 [Minetest issue tracker](https://github.com/minetest/minetest/issues)
 instead.
-* If you need any help regarding creating a Mesehub account or opening an issue, feel free to ask on the Discord / Matrix server or the IRC channel.
+* If you need any help regarding creating a Mesehub account or opening an issue, feel free to ask on the Discord or Matrix space.

 The link to the mesehub registration page is: https://git.minetest.land/user/sign_up (It appears to sometimes get lost on the page itsself)